hyper-ui/core/API.md

 function catch(this: HNode, err: any, props: object, store: Store, context: Store): any;
 ```

 This property is an optional function.
 It will be called when something goes wrong with the component.
 The first argument will be the error.
 In addition, what it returns will be rendered so that you can show some error messages.
-(Errors in `clear` will be printed in console but not be passed to this method.)
+(Errors in `clear` will be printed in console instead of being passed to this method.)

 #### arguments explanation